Second batch of 12 cheetahs likely to arrive at Kuno this month | Science-Environment

 Second batch of 12 cheetahs likely to arrive at Kuno this month

-Discussions with South African authorities to translocate 12 cheetahs to Kuno are at an advanced stage and the animals are likely to arrive in January, a Union Environment ministry source said.According to the Action Plan for Reintroduction of Cheetah in India prepared by the Wildlife Institute of India, around 12-14 wild cheetahs 8-10 males and 4-6 females that are ideal for establishing a new cheetah population would be imported from South Africa, Namibia and other African countries as a founder stock for five years initially and then as required by the programme.
+A memorandum of understanding for the intercontinental transfer of the spotted felines is yet to be signed, the sources said.According to the Action Plan for Reintroduction of Cheetah in India prepared by the Wildlife Institute of India, around 12-14 wild cheetahs 8-10 males and 4-6 females that are ideal for establishing a new cheetah population would be imported from South Africa, Namibia and other African countries as a founder stock for five years initially and then as required by the programme.

 - Country: